-If your estate is valued above the tax threshold, your beneficiaries may have to pay inheritance tax.
+If your taxable estate is valued above the threshold of £325,000, your beneficiaries may have to pay inheritance tax.
 This is usually 40% on anything above the threshold.

 For inheritance tax planning advice, you'll need a financial adviser who can look at your personal circumstances and recommend the best course of action.
 Find an adviser near you at www.unbiased.co.uk.